Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     ```
     3.  click the upper arrow button to  deploy it
 4. Create/Update Linked services:
-    1. Click **New Compute**, choose "Azure ML",  replay the content in the editor with  the content in AzureMLLinkedServiceTraining.json, replace  the content in "mlEndpoint" and "apikey" with  the real value in the "Train Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
+    1. Click **New Compute**, choose ***Azure ML***,  replay the content in the editor with  the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json), replace  the content in "mlEndpoint" and "apikey" with  the real value in the "Train Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 You can check the value from your memo in the Azure Machine learning Web service part.
-    2. Click **AzureMLLinkedService**, copy  the content in AzureMLLinkedService.json in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
+    2. Click **AzureMLLinkedService**, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 5. Create datasets
-    1. Click **New Dataset**, choose "Azure Blob Storage", replace the content in the editor with the content in TrainedModelBlob.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [TrainedModelBlob.json](resource/AzureDataFactoryRetrain/TrainedModelBlob.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in the editor with the content in AzureSqlDWInputUserRetrain.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with the content in [AzureSqlDWInputUserRetrain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputUserRetrain.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure SQL Data Warehouse", replace the content in AzureSqlDWInputActivityRetain.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in [AzureSqlDWInputActivityRetain.json](resource/AzureDataFactoryRetrain/AzureSqlDWInputActivityRetain.json) to the editor, and click the upper arrow button to  deploy it
-    1. Click **New Dataset**, choose "Azure Blob Storage", replace the content in the editor with the content in PlaceHolderRetrain.json to the editor, and click the upper arrow button to  deploy it
+    1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [PlaceHolderRetrain.json](resource/AzureDataFactoryRetrain/PlaceHolderRetrain.json) to the editor, and click the upper arrow button to deploy it
 6. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in RetrainPipeline.json to the editor,
+        1. copy the content in [RetrainPipeline.json](resource/AzureDataFactoryRetrain/RetrainPipeline.json) to the editor,
         2. replace "[unique]" with your unique string (two instances of ""[unique]""),  "[User]" and "[password]" with their real value in this solution
         3. Specify an active period that you want the pipeline to run.
 Since the data passing through in 15 minutes represents a day's data, and  we have 60 days data in total, we needed only two-day period for the pipeline.
 You should set the start time a hour ahead of the current UTC time so that you can see this pipeline working immediately.
 If the current time is "2016-12-01T19:00:00Z",  An example is like:
         ```